MakotoE/clippit/README.md

 cargo clippy 2>&1 | clippit
 ```

-The `clippy-output` directory contains a library and command for adding just the Clippy ascii art to text.
+The `clippy-output` directory contains a library and command for adding just the Clippy ascii art to text, without replacing any words.

 Only tested with `rustc 1.53.0` and `clippy 0.1.53`.